apache/druid/docs/querying/sql-functions.md

 ## DS_RANK

-Returns an approximate rank for `value` between zero and one, in which the rank signifies the fraction of the distribution less than `value`.
+Returns an approximate rank of a given value in a distribution.
+The rank represents the fraction of the distribution less than the given value.

 * **Syntax:** `DS_RANK(expr, value)`
 * **Function type:** Scalar, sketch

 <details><summary>Example</summary>

-The following example approximates what fraction of records have a lesser value than `500` in the `Distance` column from the `flight-carries` datasource.
+The following example estimates the fraction of records in the `flight-carriers` datasource where the value in the `Distance` column is less than 500.
 The query may return a different approximation on each execution.

 ```sql
 SELECT DS_RANK( DS_QUANTILES_SKETCH("Distance"), 500) AS "estimate_rank"
 FROM "flight-carriers"
 ```

-May return the following:
+Returns a result similar to the following:

 | `estimate_rank` |
 | -- |